sakshijha8/AGRI-PRODUCE-OPTIMIZATION-ENGINE/README.md

 ● Sklearn: Used for Machine Learning Algorithms

    ## Data Collection -
-   You can Download the data from here- https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset
+   You can Download the data from here- [Click here](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset)

   ## Data Pre-processing -
   Here,in this dataset no need to pre-process the data, Here Data is already clean and free from missing value.